Page last updated 9th May 2021

 When you “opt out” from your information being accessed by appropriate staff via Connecting Care, your information will continue to be stored in the system but will be removed from view This is because all of the partner organisations have a duty in law to make information available to specific, identified staff to investigate safeguarding concerns.
 Your information will not be available to anyone else except for these staff and only if you are relevant to their investigation.

-All Connecting Care partner organisations are ‘Joint Data Controllers’.
-This is defined in the Data Protection Act 2018 and means that they are legally responsible for ensuring that all personal information that is held on Connecting Care complies with data protection legislation and they decide what it is used for.”
+All Connecting Care partner organisations are ‘Joint Controllers’.
+This is defined in the General Data Protection Regulations and means that they are legally responsible for ensuring that all personal information that is held on Connecting Care complies with data protection legislation and they decide what it is used for".

 All authorised staff accessing Connecting Care receive training to ensure they remain aware of their responsibilities when accessing and using your personal data.
 They are obliged in their employment contracts to uphold confidentiality and may face disciplinary procedures if they do not do so.